PeteyDog7/MC-Stream-Notifier/README.md

 # MC-Steam-Notifier
 A Minecraft Mod for Twitch Streamers.
+*Looking for a Twitch partner to help test the subscription notifications as I am not a twitch partner.*
 ### Features
 - Notifications
   * Follow Notifications
   * Subscriber Notifications
 - Config Options
 - TODO
-    * sounds on notification
+  * add sounds on notification
-    * client-side particles on notification
+  * add client-side particles on notification
-    * personalized notification
+  * add personalized notifications.
 ### Project Info
 ##### Twitch API
 ##### Dependencies